webdev719/Ty_Code/README.md

 # LiNk
-New GitHub portfolio.
-New me.
-New life.
-I'm kidding, that's cheesy, I just needed to create a new one for better structure.
+#### New Github portfolio.
+Removed my old one as it had some outdated code projects.